ZachWatkins/zachwatkins.github.io/techsummit25/index.md

 - Conditional content – use a separate InDesign template and data file.
 - File names – always uses a number for each filename.
   - I use a script to replace numbers with county names in the filename.
-  - Colin Flashman created an InDesign plugin script for this: exchange.adobe.com/apps/cc/100404
+  - Colin Flashman created an InDesign plugin script for this: https://exchange.adobe.com/apps/cc/100404
-  - You may be able to use InDesign’s table of contents feature with bookmarks and Acrobat Pro’s organize pages feature to split the file using bookmark names for file names.
-See here: community.adobe.com/t5/indesign-discussions/naming-pdf-files-created-via-data-merge/td-p/10314812
+  - You may be able to use InDesign's table of contents feature with bookmarks and Acrobat Pro's organize pages feature to split the file using bookmark names for file names.
+See here: https://community.adobe.com/t5/indesign-discussions/naming-pdf-files-created-via-data-merge/td-p/10314812
 - Charts, Graphs
   - I use a script to generate graph images.
   - Other solutions like Excel, PowerBI, or R Studio may help generate graph images without writing code.
   - Embed titles and descriptions in the document, not the graph image.
-  - Check your final document using Acrobat Pro’s accessibility scanner: helpx.adobe.com/acrobat/using/create-verify-pdf-accessibility.html
+  - Check your final document using Acrobat Pro's accessibility scanner: https://helpx.adobe.com/acrobat/using/create-verify-pdf-accessibility.html

 ## Resources Referenced in the Presentation